Trikcode/AirBnB_clone/README.md

 * create your first web server in Python
 * make your static HTML file dynamic by using objects stored in a file or database

+<h3> RESTful API </h3>

+* expose all your objects stored via a JSON web interface
+* manipulate your objects via a RESTful API